Statistical Tests for Replacing Human Decision Makers with Algorithms: Synthetic Data Analysis

-The data generating process for producing the synthetic simulation in Figure \ref{fg:example_bayesian_good_combination} is as follows.
-The input feature data is three dimensional: $x_{i1}$, $x_{i2}$ and $u_i$.
-On the one hand, the first two features, denoted $x_{i1}$ and $x_{i2}$, are assumed to be observable both by the doctors and the machine algorithm.
-On the other hand, the last feature, denoted $u$, is only observable to the doctors and is not used by the machine algorithm.
-The three features are generated from independent normal distributions with pre-specified means and variances: $X_{i1}\sim N\(0,1.95\)$, $X_{i2} \sim N\(0,0.25\)$, and $U_i \sim N\(0,2\)$.
-The ground truth variable $Y \in\{0,1\}$ is generated by \bs Y_i = \mathds{1}\( p\(X_{i1}, X_{i2}, U_i\) > \delta_i \)\quad\text{where}\quad p\(X_{i1}, X_{i2}, U_i\) = \frac{e^{X_{i1}+X_{i2} + U_i}}{1+e^{X_{i1}+X_{i2} + U_i}}, \end{split}\end{align} where $\delta_i\sim U\(0,1\)$ is uniformly distributed between $0$ and $1$.
+The data generating process of the simulation in Figure \ref{fg:example_bayesian_good_combination} is as follows.
+The input features are three dimensional: $x_{i,j,1}$, $x_{i,j,2}$ and $u_{i,j}$.
+On the one hand, the first two features, denoted $x_{i,j,1}$ and $x_{i,j,2}$, are assumed to be observable both by the doctors and the machine algorithm.
+On the other hand, the last feature, denoted $u_{i,j}$, is only observable to the doctors and is not used by the machine algorithm.
+The three features are generated from independent normal distributions with pre-specified means and variances: $X_{i,j,1}\sim N\(0,1.95\)$, $X_{i,j,2} \sim N\(0,0.25\)$ and $U_{i,j} \sim N\(0,2\)$.
+The ground truth variable $Y_{i,j} \in\{0,1\}$ is generated by \bs Y_{i,j} = \mathds{1}\( p\(X_{i,j,1}, X_{i,j,2}, U_{i,j}\) > \delta_{i,j} \)\quad\text{where}\quad p\(X_{i,j,1}, X_{i,j,2}, U_{i,j}\) = \frac{e^{X_{i,j,1}+X_{i,j,2} + U_{i,j}}}{1+e^{X_{i,j,1}+X_{i,j,2}+U_{i,j}}} \end{split}\end{align} and where $\delta_{i,j}$ is uniformly distributed between $0$ and $1$.
 Using this specification of the data generating process, we simulated 600,000 patient cases and allocate them evenly to 2000 doctors.
 Each doctor is assigned 300 simulated patient cases.